1936 Slippery Rock Rockets football team

 The 1936 Slippery Rock Rockets football team represented Slippery Rock State Normal School—now known as Slippery Rock University of Pennsylvania—in the 1936 college football season.

+History

 In N. Kerr Thompson's 16th year as head coach, the Rockets compiled a 6–3 record and outscored their opponents 93 to 70.
-They went 3–1 against conference opponents, finishing fourth in the Pennsylvania State Teachers conference.
+The Rockets went 3–1 against conference opponents, finishing fourth in the Pennsylvania State Teachers conference.